conormol/til/CSS/Stylesheet Structure.md

 ## Module Styles

-Styling for all headers and footors and the content they contain, such as logos and site navigation
+Styling for all headers and footers and the content they contain, such as logos and site navigation

 ## Component Styles